codeplaysoftware/SYCL-samples/README.md

 These three examples form part of the [Codeplay oneAPI for NVIDIA GPUs plugin documentation](https://developer.codeplay.com/products/oneapi/nvidia/2024.0.0/guides/MPI-guide).
+The documentation refers to the gpu-aware MPI guide for the CUDA backend.

 ## Dependencies
 The graphical demos use